Category Archives: BGP

 This is how BGP works and mind you, this isnt broken.

-Whats broken is our disability to verify the claim of a service provider when it announces ownership of an address block in BGP.
+Whats broken is our inability to verify the claim of a service provider when it announces ownership of an address block in BGP.
 Restrictive route filtering can be applied where the providers only accept the specific prefixes allocated to the customers or where the upstream accepts only specific prefixes allocated to the ISPs, but this is too cumbersome and rarely works.
 As the matter stands today, there isn’t any clean way to know if the reachability announced by your friendly peer is genuine or whether the provider has a feasible path to the destinations advertised.
 This needs to be fixed and there is work going on towards this direction in the SIDR WG of IETF.

 Can the service providers do something when they learn that an IP prefix has been hijacked by some AS?
 The answer, fortunately, to this is an unequivocal Yes.